Click on any section to explore

 2. Rehabilitative Alimony

-Helps a spouse acquire or redevelop skills, credentials, or education to establish self-support capacity.
+Helps a spouse acquire skills or education for self-support.

 • Maximum Duration: 5 years